Second U.S. pastor charged with violating public orders against large gatherings

-For the second time in two days, police have charged a pastor in the U.S. with defying public orders against large gatherings by holding church services with hundreds of members.
+For the second time in two days, police have charged a pastor with defying public orders against large gatherings by holding church services with hundreds of members.
+And despite the charge, he says the church doors will still be open Sunday.

 On Tuesday police in suburban Baton Rouge, Louisiana, issued Pastor Tony Spell of Life Tabernacle Church a misdemeanor summons for six counts of violating the governor's executive order barring large gatherings.